This technical note details the FinePointe configuration process required to run a study with Biaera AeroMP aerosol dose delivery control.

 Note: At least one Phase is required.

-- In this example, the Time Activity Phase will be used.
+- In this example, the Toxicity Phase will be used.

-The Time Activity Phase runs a protocol that performs the following:
+The Toxicity Phase runs a protocol that performs the following:

 - Allow the subject to acclimate to the apparatus for an optional acclimation period, typically 5 minutes.